 G.W.
-Jackson was born in 1860 near Corsicana, Texas.
+Jackson was born in 1856 in Alabama.
 He was educated at Fisk University in Nashville, Tennessee and was an author of a number of books on education.
 He was a pioneer African-American educator, known statewide; he established the Corsicana school system for black students and served as the high school principal for 45 years.
 A Dallas black monthly newspaper giving a brief history of their city’s history of education, wrote: “…before Dallas’ Booker T. Washington High School was built, Dallas’ black secondary students rode the Interurban daily to Corsicana’s Fred Douglas High School…”.

 The G.W.
 Jackson High School, built in the 1920s, replaced the Fred Douglas High School, which was destroyed by a fire.
 The community named the school for the man who had devoted his life to the education of African-American children.
 It is said to be the first brick constructed black school house built in the State of Texas.